ExpediaGroup/react-event-tracking/markdown/TrackingProvider.md

 }
 ```

-When `EventButton` triggers the `button.click` event, the trigger handler will be sent the combined set of payload (`{category: 'My App', location: 'top-right'}`) from the nested `TrackingProvider` instances.
+When `EventButton` triggers the `button.click` event, the trigger handler will be sent the combined payload (`{category: 'My App', location: 'top-right'}`) from the nested `TrackingProvider` instances.

 ## Event Specific Configuration